 First of all, let me say as we open this first hearing I am pleased to be serving alongside my colleague Senator Shaheen.
-She and I
+She and I have worked together over a number of years.

 We were Governors together and came in at the same time together, and we have had actually some experience in this regard on the Small Business Committee where we had the same roles, and so we are used to each other, and we are going to do our best to have hearings and work of this committee on a bipartisan basis.
 We will not always agree, obviously, but we will do our very best to disagree civilly and let the process work as it should.